What Is the Autoimmune Protocol (AIP) Diet & Does It Work?

 What is the best AIP diet breakfast?

-It isn’t a good idea to skip breakfast because this will lead to too-low blood sugar and the subsequent unpleasant symptoms.
-At the same time, the specialists don’t recommend eating AIP pancakes or AIP waffles for breakfast.
+It isn’t a good idea to skip breakfast because this will lead to too-low blood sugar and subsequent unpleasant symptoms.
+At the same time, the specialists don’t recommend eating AIP pancakes or AIP waffles for the autoimmune diet breakfast.
 They can be used as a reward on weekends and special occasions.

-The best foods for an autoimmune diet breakfast that follows the AIP diet specifically are proteins, lots of vegetables, and healthy fats.
+The best foods for an autoimmune diet breakfast that follow the AIP diet are proteins, lots of vegetables, and healthy fats.
 Adding a warm cup of bone broth to your breakfast is always a good idea.
 This could be especially helpful if you wish to replace a morning routine that includes drinking coffee.
-There are also breakfast shakes that can be prepared from vegetables, with or without additional protein in it.
+There are also breakfast shakes that can be prepared from vegetables, with or without additional protein in them.